 Written by Balázs Széchy.

-Read the complete briefing on ‘Outermost regions of the EU‘ in the Think Tank pages of the European Parliament.
+Read the complete briefing on ‘The future of EU cohesion policy: The emerging debate‘ in the Think Tank pages of the European Parliament.

 Listen to policy podcast ‘The future of EU cohesion policy: The emerging debate’ on YouTube.